Cocoanetics/DTCoreText/Readme.markdown

 1. **Layouting** - Interfacing with CoreText, generating attributed strings from HTML code
 2. **User Interface** - UI-related classes render these objects, specifically `DTAttributedTextView`, `DTAttributedLabel` and `DTAttributedTextCell`.

-This is useful for drawing simple rich text like any HTML document without having to use a `UIWebView`.
+This is useful for drawing simple rich text like any HTML document without having to use a web view.
 For text selection and highlighting (as you might need for an Editor or Reader) there is the commercial **DTRichTextEditor** component which can be purchased in the [Cocoanetics Parts Store](http://www.cocoanetics.com/parts/dtrichtexteditor/).

 Documentation
 -------------